Skip to main content

 Insert social widgets into your campaigns

-When a third-party service offers a way to embed a widget on your website, you can insert this widget into your popup with our JS callbacks feature.
+A third-party service allows you to embed a widget on your website, which you can add to your popup using our JS callbacks feature.

 Let's first see the generic methods to follow.
 You will then find various examples for embedding well known services.